bdelucia/obsidian-customizations/themes/README.md

-# Hello!
+# Obsidian theming

+> The base theme I use is (AnuPpuccin)[https://publish.obsidian.md/hub/02+-+Community+Expansions/02.05+All+Community+Expansions/Themes/AnuPpuccin].
+Style Settings config requires this theme to be installed to work.

-I use two community plugins for styling in Obsidian: [Editing Toolbar](https://community.obsidian.md/plugins/editing-toolbar) and [Style Settings](https://community.obsidian.md/plugins/obsidian-style-settings).
+I use two community plugins with custom styling in Obsidian: [Editing Toolbar](https://community.obsidian.md/plugins/editing-toolbar) and [Style Settings](https://community.obsidian.md/plugins/obsidian-style-settings).

-I styled both the editing toolbar and my Obsidian around my personal [design system](https://github.com/bdelucia/bobDS), though I didn't really touch light mode as much as I NEVER use light mode.
-Though the light mode styling is still applicable.
+I styled both the editing toolbar and my Obsidian around my personal [design system](https://github.com/bdelucia/bobDS), though light mode is still heavily vanilla AnuPpuccin.
+I'm too lazy to integrate my design system's light theme as of right now.

 Do with these files what you will, edit them to your liking if you wish.